CHTC/chtc-website-source/docker-build.md

 Dockerfile to install the desired software.
 There are a few standard ways to do this:

 -   Use a Linux package manager.
-Usually `apt-get` for Debian-based containers (e.g, Ubuntu) or `yum` for RedHat Linux containers (e.g., CentOS).
+This is usually `apt-get` for Debian-based containers (e.g, Ubuntu) or `yum` for RedHat Linux containers (e.g., CentOS).
 -   Use a software-specific package manager (like `pip` or `conda` for Python).
 -   Use installation instructions (usually a progression of `configure`,